SMBs and the Shared Responsibility Model for Cloud Security and Compliance

 Just because it makes sense, though, doesn’t make it easy—especially for small and medium businesses.
 SMBs typically don’t have cybersecurity teams—many don’t even have a dedicated IT team.
 It is overwhelming to try and run a business and think about configuration management, patch management, endpoint monitoring, threat detection, incident response, and everything else that goes into security and compliance in the cloud at the same time.
 They simply don’t have the resources and expertise to properly monitor and protect their cloud resources.

 Here’s how it works: the Alert Logic platform provides continuous monitoring and alerting for a huge variety of security and compliance checks within customer AWS environments.
-Mission’s 24/7 Managed Cloud team will respond to critical threats detected by Alert Logic.
+Mission Cloud's 24/7 Mission Cloud One team will respond to critical threats detected by Alert Logic.
 In collaboration with Alert Logic’s 24/7 SOC, Mission’s AWS-certified engineers will work to remediate when possible, and escalate to the customer when needed.

 Organizations can no longer ignore the benefits of migrating to the cloud, but doing so should never compromise security best practices or compliance standards.
 By leveraging Alert Logic’s best-in-class security platform with Mission’s premium cloud services, SMBs can distribute the tasks in the shared responsibility model with trusted partners who bring a wide range of expertise.
 When SMBs are no longer in the weeds navigating security tools and services themselves, they have the creative space and bandwidth to grow their business and take advantage of all the cloud has to offer.